-Our Criminal Law division employs experts in their field – highly regarded criminal defence lawyers with experience representing clients in all criminal jurisdictions of Sydney, New South Wales and beyond.
+Our Criminal Law division employs experts in their field – highly regarded criminal lawyers with experience representing clients in all criminal jurisdictions of Sydney, New South Wales and beyond.

 Our practice employs and is headed by Accredited Criminal Law Specialists and we represent clients in all categories of offences, from common minor offences to the most serious, including assault offences, AVOs, drug charges, sexual assault, serious fraud, larceny, robbery and kidnapping.
 If you have been charged with a criminal offence and require the assistance of some of the best criminal lawyers sydney has to offer, then contact us at one of our offices - we can help.